 Thesis.
 Students are required to obtain a formal master's degree in the major.
-Students register for PSY 6971: Thesis (6 thesis credits, 2 of which are required during the semester in which the master's degree is granted).
-Requirements for the Master's degree includes a successfully-defended thesis and a minimum of 30 credit hours taken (with B- or better for each course).
+Students register for PSY 6971: Thesis (6 thesis credits, 2 of which are required during the semester in which the M.A.
+Along the Way degree is granted).
+Requirements for the M.A.
+Along the Way degree includes a successfully-defended thesis and a minimum of 30 credit hours taken (with B- or better for each course).